 I have had several iterations of stations over the years from a legal limit station to a crystal controlled QRP rig and everything in between.
 At the present time, I am running an original Icom 706 at about100 watts output through an LDG IT-100 into a 148' dipole fed with open wire feedline up about 60 feet.
 I also occasionally use a 125 foot endfed antenna up about 35 feet, tuned with a very butchered and modified MFJ-941D.

 Until May of 2014, I'd been off the air for about 13 years due to other things that demanded my time (family, job, band, etc etc).
 While cleaning my garage (finally!), I opened a box that had my IC-706 in it and at that moment, I knew I needed to get back on the air.

 A week later, with a barebones, thrown together station, I answered W1AW/1 calling CQ for my first contact after a 13 year hiatus...not exactly Spratly Island but I think it was an appropriate way to restart a great hobby nonetheless.

 Ham Radio isn't my only hobby.
 I love to fly fish, particularly Brook Trout in mountain streams...to me there is no more beautiful water creature than a native Brook Trout.

-I also love to hike and spend many happy hours wandering the mountains and hills of NH.
+I also love to hike and have spent many happy hours wandering the mountains and hills of NH.